Vue Nodes

 Loading...

-We provide a standalone package @antv/x6-vue-shape
+We provide a standalone package @antv/x6-vue-shape for rendering nodes with Vue components.

 <template><div class="app-content"><div id="container"></div><TeleportContainer /></div></template><script lang="ts">import { defineComponent } from 'vue'import ProgressNode from './components/ProgressNode.vue'import { Graph } from '@antv/x6'import { register, getTeleport } from '@antv/x6-vue-shape'register({shape: 'custom-vue-node',width: 100,height: 100,component: ProgressNode,})const TeleportContainer = getTeleport()export default defineComponent({name: 'App',components: {TeleportContainer,},mounted() {const graph = new Graph({container: document.getElementById('container')!,background: {color: '#F2F7FA',},autoResize: true,})graph.addNode({shape: 'custom-vue-node',x: 100,y: 60,})},})</script>